NatoliChris/diablo-benchmark/README.md

 ./diablo secondary -m "127.0.0.1:8323" --chain-config configurations/blockchain-configs/ethereum/ethereum-basic.yaml
 ```

+If you would like to run the sample benchmark for seeing how diablo operates, please see [Sample Example](docs/sample-example.md).

 It will then run through the benchmark and perform the relevant analysis.

 ## Reading Material (for development)